brucellino/hashiatho.me/_posts/2024-07-01-backup-operator.md

 The performance is also more or less guaranteed to better because it's a single binary, but also because of Go's built-in [concurrency](https://go.dev/wiki/LearnConcurrency).

 While I can show the implementation in Ansible because I have already finished it and was using it in "production" (lol), the Go implementation is still a work in progress.
-Given the pros and cons above, I consider it a more elegant approach for long-term use, since as an operator, it could expose control functions[^control_functions] and [^telemetry] as HTTP paths, whereas the Ansible implementation is a batch execution plain and simple.
+Given the pros and cons above, I consider it a more elegant approach for long-term use, since as an operator, it could expose control functions[^control_functions] and telemetry[^telemetry] as HTTP paths, whereas the Ansible implementation is a batch execution plain and simple.

 ### Better use of APIs